The POND Network Knowledge Translation & Exchange System (KTE)

 Our Patient Advisory Committee PAC, researchers, and our partnerships are all fostering collaboration among parents, practitioners, researchers, policy-makers, and children/youth with NDs.
 They also have a role in ensuring that the voice of the “ND community” is heard by the network researchers.
 We are expanding efforts to ensure two-way communication between researchers and the community by partnering with Squag™.
 This collaboration will create a secure platform using social media to develop a safe environment in which children with NDs, their parents and families, and investigators can interact.

-Through regular teleconferences, online cooperation and face-to-face meetings we are establishing and maintaining knowledge exchange links with other major ND research teams from around the world, such as EU-AIMS, a collaborative researching treatments for Autism Spectrum Disorder.
+Through regular teleconferences, online cooperation and face-to-face meetings we are establishing and maintaining knowledge exchange links with other major ND research teams from around the world, such as EU-AIMS, a collaborative researching treatment for Autism Spectrum Disorder.

-Another goal is to establish collaboration with the NIMH Research Domain Criteria (RDoC) project to translate rapid progress in basic neurobiological and behavioral research to an improved understanding of psychopathology and the development of new treatments for mental and neurodevelopmental disorders.
+Another goal is to establish collaboration with the NIMH Research Domain Criteria (RDoC) project to translate rapid progress in basic neurobiological and behavioural research to an improved understanding of psychopathology and the development of new treatments for mental and neurodevelopmental disorders.
 This will be achieved through regular teleconferences, online collaboration and face to face meetings.

-Through these many activities, KTE system will be translating the POND Network’s cutting-edge research findings and disseminating the evidence derived from them to frontline stakeholders working to improve the lives of children with NDs in Ontario, Canada, and the rest of the world.
+Through these many activities, the KTE system will be translating the POND Network’s cutting-edge research findings and disseminating the evidence derived from them to frontline stakeholders working to improve the lives of children with NDs in Ontario, Canada, and the rest of the world.

 1. Continue to foster a culture of inclusion, building on multiple disorders being included in POND.
 Look for further opportunities to engage this broad community and provide knowledge and tools that are beneficial across disorders.